carolinjcastro/spotify-hit-vs-flop/README.md

 ├── assets/                 # (Optional) Add custom stylesheets or images here

-├── README.md               # Project overview and documentation (this file)
+├── README.md               # Project overview and documentation

 Note: The dataset is loaded as-is and cleaned within the app.py script.